kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/99_Glossary.md

 ### You have successfully completed the Hands-on Lab.

-By completing the **Use Azure OpenAI like a Pro to Build Powerful AI Applications** Hands-on lab, a practical understanding of building AI-driven solutions using Azure OpenAI was developed.
-The lab covered pipeline creation in Synapse, application development with Power Apps and Python, and explored key concepts such as prompt engineering, fine-tuning, and hyperparameter tuning.
-These modules together offer a strong foundation for applying Azure OpenAI capabilities in real-world use cases.
+Congratulations on completing the **Use Azure OpenAI like a Pro to Build Powerful AI Applications** Hands-on lab!
+By actively engaging with this lab, you gained practical experience in integrating Azure OpenAI into business workflows, particularly using Synapse pipelines, Power Apps, and Python.
+Here’s an overview of the core skills you’ve developed:

+  - **Pipeline Creation in Synapse:** You now understand how to orchestrate data and AI operations using Azure Synapse, enabling robust and scalable workflows for AI-driven applications.

+  - **Application Development with Power Apps & Python:** You practiced building user-friendly applications that leverage AI models via Power Apps for rapid deployment and Python for deeper customization and automation.

+  - **Prompt Engineering, Fine-Tuning & Hyperparameter Tuning:** The lab introduced you to crucial concepts required to optimize AI behaviors, tailor models to specific use cases, and enhance the effectiveness of Azure OpenAI solutions.

+  - **Real-World Application:** Collectively, these modules form a solid foundation for deploying Azure OpenAI solutions to solve business problems, from automating tasks to creating intelligent applications.